token2/fido2-manage.ps1/README.md

 # FIDO2 Token Management Tool

+##Announcement: PS1 Project Update

+Due to frequent antivirus false positives on PowerShell executables, we’re replacing wrappers and GUI apps with a new C++-based project.
+It will remain open source but will be harder to compile than the one-click PowerShell version.
+Thank you for your understanding as we improve reliability!

 ## Overview

 The FIDO2 Token Management Tool (`fido2-manage.ps1`) is a PowerShell script designed to enhance the usability of the libfido2 toolset.
 This tool provides a convenient way to perform various operations related to FIDO2 tokens, making it easier for users to manage their FIDO2 authentication devices.